brianrackle/brianrackle.github.io/_posts/2014-09-08-ubuntu-on-azure.md

 ## Azure Ubuntu Server 14.04 LTS

 Once you have your Azure account setup, you need to create your Linux VM.
-Follow these steps to create an Ubuntu server on Azure.
 Go to your [Portal](https://manage.windowsazure.com){:target="_blank"}.
 Click the [Virtual Machines](https://manage.windowsazure.com/#Workspaces/VirtualMachineExtension/vms){:target="_blank"} tab and down at the bottom left click "New", which looks something like:

 <img src="/assets/moving-to-ubuntu/new-vm.png" alt="new vm" width="400">